-Unfortunately, what holds true in a global pandemic also applies to your products and services: how much people trust and identify with the messenger can matter much more than the message itself.
+Unfortunately, what holds true in a global pandemic also applies to your products and services: How much people trust and identify with the messenger can matter even more than the message itself.

 I’ve written before about the concept of social proof, popularized by Robert Cialdini in his book Influence.
 He describes it like this: “We view a behavior as more correct in a given situation to the degree that we see others performing it.”

 Customers have every right to doubt your messaging.
 They may be thinking, “Of course our software provider wants us to use more features – our renewal is nearing and they want to make sure we re-up.”
-Or “So what if my doctor says I need to exercise more?
-He doesn’t know what it’s like for me.”
+Or, “So what if my doctor says I need to exercise more?
+He doesn’t know what my life is like.”

 Few companies have earned the right to tell their customers what to do.
 So it’s no surprise that customers don’t follow the company’s “best practices.”